FAB Link: Project economics

 FAB is unlikely to facilitate the export of electricity from Tidal Turbines in Alderney’s waters, due to the cable bypassing the Island.

 Submarine power cables need to incorporate fibre optic cables to monitor performance, which gives an excess capacity that can be used for high-speed communications.

 Alderney will not now receive rent of around £70,000 per annum for the facilities they would have provided together with a possible reduction in electricity prices paid by consumers, following the cool response from Alderney and the change in the final route to bypass the Island.

 Wider context

 A European project, part of a series of grid ‘interconnectors’ between mainland Europe and UK, part of the High-voltage direct current (HVDC) power interconnector system.

 As of 2021, two other links (IFA 2000MW and IFA-2 1000MW) connect France with the United Kingdom.
+In 2022, ElecLink was completed and provides 1000MW capacity between the countries.

 Project history

 In January 2017 applications for licences from the Marine Management Organisation, East Devon District Council and the States of Guernsey were submitted.

 Approval for the project is expected after Ofgem give their final project assessment decision in July 2017 with the final investment decision made in late 2017.

 The project was scheduled to commence construction in 2018 with a proposed completion by 2022.
 However, this schedule was delayed, with construction now planned to start in 2021 and completion in 2025.